Facets-cloud/Readme-Documentation/docs/Features and Guides/resource-center/index.md

 * **What are the bulk operations available in the resource center?**\
   Multiple resources can be selected to perform bulk enable and disable operations.
 * **What is the difference between resource type and type column in resource center?**\
-  The resource type column shows the intent of a resource where as the type column shows wether the resource is Normal, Provided or Inherited.
+  The resource type column shows the intent of a resource where as the type column shows whether the resource is Normal, Provided or Inherited.